WebexCC-SA/LAB-1251/docs/lab05_Workspaces.md

 </tr>
 <tr>
 <td><p id="p2">Paw Pet Supply Solutions has 4 shared use areas in which they need to hold meetings and make and receive calls</p>
-<p>Add the workspaces with the corresponding devices and services</p>
+<p>Add the workspaces with the corresponding devices and services.
+Devices will be added using activation code.</p>
 </td>
 </tr>
 <tr>